One tablet per meal, or as directed.

 *These claims/statements have not been evaluated by the Food and Drug Administration (FDA).
 This product is not intended to diagnose, treat, cure, or prevent any disease.

-About Collagen C™
+About C Synergy, formerly known as Collagen C™

-Collagen C, a supplement to support collagen production, contains antioxidant vitamin C to support healthy connective tissue.*
+C Synergy, formerly known as Collagen C, a supplement to support collagen production, contains antioxidant vitamin C to support healthy connective tissue.*

 - Supports and promotes normal immune system response function*